 Start by thinking about the goal of your pitch.
 Are you launching your business?
 Are you looking to increase your customer base?
 Are you looking for strategic partners?
 Are you pursuing a funding round for your business?
 Or, do you need a general pitch to answer the question of “what do you do?”

-Example: The goal of this pitch is to introduce myself and Uptima Business Bootcamp to potential customers.
+Example: The goal of this pitch is to introduce myself and Uptima Entrepreneur Cooperative to potential customers.

 Step 2: Create a Hook